DylanRayPulley/Rust-Library-Checkout/README.md

-Encapsulation:
+Encapsulation
-  Member and Catalog both dont expose their collections directly and instead rely their own functions to edit items they contain
+  Member and Catalog do not expose their internal collections directly.
+  Borrowed items and catalog items can only be modified through the methods borrow, return_item, add, get, and details_for.

 Use of Inheritance
-  Book and Dvd use inheritance as they are both classes that extend from Item Use of Composition
+  Book and Dvd both implement a shared Item trait.
+  The Item trait defines common functions such as id, title, and days_allowed, but individual types have their own days_allowed value

+Use of Composition
-  Catalog is a class that can hold a collection of Item objects Member holds a collection of item IDs
+  Catalog stores a list of items, and Member stores a list of borrowed item IDs.
+  These lists are part of each struct’s internal state, and only the struct’s own functions change them.

 Polymorphism
-  The subclasses created off of Item can all be referenced in the same location any other item class would be referenced, such as Dvd where Book is used
+  Any type that implements Item can be used wherever an Item is expected. item.days_allowed() can be called on an item without knowing which type it is, and Rust will run the correct version for that item.